Hot day, hot bats: Yanks torch Rockies 11-5, win 5th in row

 New York began the day with a nine-game AL East lead, its largest in seven years, and increased its best-in-the-majors record to 64-33.
 The Yankees are 14-0-1 in their last 15 home series and are on their fifth winning streak of five games or more.

-Colorado has lost six straight and 13 of 15 while getting outscored 127-64.
 The Rockies resembled a mirage of a big league team, making two errors plus key mental mistakes.

+“We are not playing the defense we are accustomed to,” manager Bud Black said.

-Left fielder Ramiel Tapia’s failure to throw the ball to the infield led to havoc in a 34-minute bottom of the second, and no one covered second as slow-footed catcher Austin Romine swiped a base for just the fourth time in his big league career,.
+Left fielder Ramiel Tapia’s failure to throw the ball to the infield led to havoc in a 34-minute bottom of the second, and no one covered second as Romine, a slow-footed catcher, swiped a base for just the fourth time in his big league career.

+“I’ve been working on the one-a-year thing,” Romine said.
+“I told someone I was in the one-and-one club, the illustrious one-and-one club.”

+Voit was hit in the fourth by a 91 mph pitch from Bettis that glanced off his left shoulder and struck the left side of his face, drawing blood.
+Voit scored on Gleyber Torres’ two-run single, then returned to the clubhouse and was replaced.
+The Yankees said tests indicated he did not have a concussion and Boone thought Voit would be available for Sunday’s series finale, when New York tries for its ninth series sweep.

-Masahiro Tanaka (7-5) needed just 46 pitches to breeze through five innings, getting nine groundouts, three strikeouts, two flyouts and a lineout while allowing a pair of singles.
-Senzatela and Chad Bettis combined to throw 79 pitches in the first two innings alone.
+Tanaka (7-5) needed just 46 pitches to breeze through five innings, getting nine groundouts and three strikeouts while allowing a pair of singles.
+Senzatela and Bettis combined to throw 79 pitches in the first two innings alone.

-Tanaka tired in Colorado’s five-run sixth that included Nolan Arenado’s 22nd homer, a three-run drive that hit the top of the center-field wall and bounced over.
+Tanaka’s splitter flattened in Colorado’s five-run sixth that included Arenado’s 22nd homer, a drive that hit the top of the center-field wall and bounced over.

 Senzatela (8-7) allowed six runs, seven hits and two walks in 1 1/3 innings, the shortest of 51 career starts.
 His ERA rose to 6.29.